What are Open Educational Resources (OER)?

-Excerpt from the presentation description for The OER Trifecta: Access, Affordability and Student Success presented by Dr. Wm.
+Some material excerpted from the presentation description for The OER Trifecta: Access, Affordability and Student Success presented by Dr. Wm.
 Preston Davis for WCET, Nov 21, 2014.

 The Open Education movement is built around the 5Rs of Open.
 These represent the gold standard in openness: